EvelynFung/loan_prediction/README.md

 3. Run the Jupyter notebook (loan_prediction_genai.ipynb) in Google Colab

 ### Modifications to Existing Models
-The previous version used Machine Learning algorithms (Random Forest, Decision Tree, and Linear Regression).
+The previous version (main.ipynb) used Machine Learning algorithms (Random Forest, Decision Tree, and Linear Regression).
 This version replaces those with Generative AI to predict loan defaults based on textual prompts.